lijicheng1006/lijicheng1006.github.io/_pages/about.md

   - /about.html
 ---

-This is Jicheng Li's homepage!
+Welcome to Jicheng Li's homepage!

-Thank you for visiting!
+Thank you for taking the time to visit!

-I'm currently a first-year Ph.D. student at University of Delaware, Human-Computer Interaction lab.
+I am Jicheng Li, a fifth-year Ph.D. candidate at the University of Delaware, specializing in the field of Human-Computer Interaction.
+I am currently a member of the Human-Computer Interaction lab.

-My main research area is multi-modality machine learning.

-Dr. Roghayeh Barmaki is my advisor.

-I love music, sprots and movies.
+My research primarily focuses on Deep Learning, Machine Learning, and Computer Vision.
+Specifically, I have been involved in projects related to deep learning applications in action quality assessment and intervention evaluation.

+I am fortunate to have Dr. Roghayeh Barmaki as my advisor, who provides invaluable guidance and support throughout my academic journey.

+Aside from my passion for research, I have diverse interests outside of academia.
+I enjoy listening to music, playing sports, and watching movies.
+In fact, these hobbies serve as a great source of inspiration and relaxation for me.

-I have a cat and a chinchilla.
+On a personal note, I am a proud owner of a cat and a chinchilla.
+They bring joy and companionship to my life.

+Once again, thank you for visiting my homepage.
+Feel free to explore more about my research and interests.